 37921 N Dilleys Rd, Wadsworth, IL

 The six-story, 55-foot tall, 17,000-square-foot Gold Pyramid House in Wadsworth stands out among its suburban neighbors by being, well, a giant pyramid-shaped house!
 Unfortunately, a devastating fire on July 17, 2018 caused major damage to the structure and the ancient artifacts that were housed inside.
-The family hopes to repair the pyramid to its former state, but no longer plans to use it as a home.
+The family has since rebuilt this pyramid to its former state.

 10. Superman Statue